danieljonce/pwah/README.md

 > [!WARNING]
-> 1) This is a proof of concept that, at its current stage, knowingly violates the ["Seperate Origins" PWA best practice](https://web.dev/articles/building-multiple-pwas-on-the-same-domain#using_the_same_origin).
-Only install apps you trust and keep in mind if you wipe data for the pwah.io origin, you lose all data for all apps data.
+> 1) This is a proof of concept.
+Only install apps you trust and keep in mind if you wipe data for the pwah.io origin in your device browser, you lose all data for all apps.
 > 2) Even though your app and its data lives on your phone, pwah is a public app that wraps it.
 This means I could make a change to this code that could make your personal apps inaccessible to you.
 One way around this is to fork this repository and host it from GitHub pages yourself so there's no unexpected code changes.

 # Personal Web App Host.
 PWAH!
 You've got an app.